Jun 21, 2024 - Health + Traits

 Find out more about all that 23andMe offers here.

 The cause of restless leg syndrome involves a complex interaction between genetic and environmental factors.
-However, for years, the understanding of the underlying biology remained largely elusive, hindering the development of effective treatment and prevention strategies.
+However, for years, understanding the underlying biology remained largely elusive, hindering the development of effective treatment and prevention strategies.

-The new research published earlier this month expands on the number of known genetic variants associated with restless leg syndrome, revealing more details about the genes involved, which in turn will help those looking for more effective treatments.
+The new research published earlier this month expands on the known genetic variants associated with restless leg syndrome, revealing more details about the genes involved, which will help those looking for more effective treatments.
 Some associations are on or near genes involved in changes in the formation of neuronal circuits as well as the growth and development of nerve cells, a process known as neurogenesis.
 Among the associations identified, the researchers also identified 13 genes associated with restless leg syndrome currently targeted by approved drugs but not for restless leg syndrome.
 That could offer promising avenues for repurposing medications for restless leg syndrome treatment.

 In addition, the researchers used the accumulation of associated genetic variants and non-genetic factors to create a risk prediction model that performed well in estimating the likelihood of developing restless leg syndrome.